What can you expect from GX?

 Winter is Coming: End of Year Timeline Review

 Speaker: Michael Buckley, Founder @ Killoe Group

-A relaxed interview that will unpack the Year End Giving Connections Community designed to support GivingTuesday and Year-End fundraising efforts.
-Join us for this discussion and join the Year End Giving Connections the Community today!
+A relaxed interview that will unpack the End-Of-Year timeline designed for the Connected Fundraising community and built to support GivingTuesday and Year-End fundraising efforts.
+Join us for this discussion and join the Connected Fundraising Community today!

 5 Donor Types to Engage This Giving Season

 Learn how to identify and appeal to 5 high-potential donor segments that you may not even know exists within your database.

 Speakers: Kishshana Palmer, Founder @ The Rooted Collaborative & Mallory Erickson, Nonprofit Executive Coach & Fundraising Specialist

 A conversation on what women working in the philanthropic sector experience, and how we evolve our approach to create safe and equitable spaces for all women.